The Top 5 Best External Hard Drives For Video Editing

 MASV upload ui illustration

-When you sign-up for MASV today, you’ll get 20 GB to send raw footage, hi-res images, DCPs, and all other large file formats.
-After that, it’s pay-as-you-go at $0.25 for every gigabyte downloaded.
+Sign-up for MASV today for free and send raw footage, hi-res images, DCPs, and all other large file formats.

 Join Thousands of Video Editors Using MASV